jmacglashan/decisions_and_dragons/content/posts/q_learning_discrete_only.md

 Personally, I prefer actor-critic methods for continuous actions since they do not suffer this same problem.
 And if you want an actor-critic method that is quite similar to Q-learning, you may want to consider [DDPG](https://arxiv.org/abs/1509.02971), [TD3](https://arxiv.org/abs/1802.09477v3), or [SAC](https://arxiv.org/abs/1801.01290).
 If you want to learn more about how DDPG (and largely TD3) works, you may want to see [my post](../ddpg_grad/) on its policy gradient derivation.

 [^1]: Okay, _nothing_ is actually continuous in computers.
-Computer numbers are actually discrete and we just use clever discrete encodings like float32 to represent a large (but finite!) set of fractional values.
+Computer numbers are actually discrete and we just use clever discrete encodings like 32-bit [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754) to represent a large (but finite!) set of fractional values.
 But there's still a hell of lot of possible values that you wouldn't want to enumerate!
 Like, over 4 billion.
 And that's if you only have _one_ continuous action dimension.